Using Interfaces with Extension Points

 Shared Query Table Limitation

-For use with an Extension Point operator, StreamBase supports interfaces that define a placeholder Query Table, but cannot support interfaces that define a shared Query Table.
+For use with an Extension Point operator, StreamBase supports interfaces that define a Placeholder Query Table, but cannot support interfaces that define a Shared Query Table.